Work in Progress

 We have created an extended framework to cover strategic, tactical and operational levels of planning and decision-making, also focusing on related control, communication, benefits management, and follow-up activities.
 Our research approach is a single case study method using a multinational financial services company.
 The investment is a Web Content Management (WCM) system that the company wishes to deploy in a unified, centralized manner throughout the business and geographical areas with the intention of reaping synergy effects.
 In the paper we enumerate our observations on the strategic planning process, decision-making, control and communication.

 Hallikainen, Petri; Merisalo-Rantanen, Hilkka; and Nurmimäki, Kari, "Planning and Decision-Making Process of a Strategic IT Investment: A Case of a Web Content Management System in a Financial Organization" (2002).
-ICEB 2002 Proceedings.
+ICEB 2002 Proceedings (Taipei, Taiwan).
 63.